newyumi/redux-selector/README.md

 current node v14.16.0<br/>
 yarn upgrade --latest<br/>
 remove babel-jest<br/>

-Using firebase for login, cloud firestore authorization will be expired.
+Using firebase for login, you have to change about the configuration in `firebase.utils.js`.

 <br/>